NerTzhuLz/PhoenixBot/README.md

 * Figure out how to host the bot
 * Change permissions to specify which commands can be used in Recruiting

-### New Commands

-* Add (host) - Adds one to the players in the squad (if a random joins after a squad is hosted)
-    * If this will fill squad, require an extra argument
-    * Can trigger full squad
-* Remove (host) - Removes one nameless player from the squad
-    * Cannot go below the number of people who have used "join" + the host - just to complement "Add"

 ### After testing
-* Enable recruit channel limiting for Create, Join, Leave, Close
+* Enable recruit channel limiting for Create, Join, Leave, Close, AddPlayer, RemovePlayer
 * Un-comment message.delete in each of those

 ### Possible expansion:
+* Serious amounts of refactoring
+    * Especially splitting out functions
 * Create the user guide
 * Timed deletion of squads somehow
 * Mass ping using global list (Stops host messages from competing with each other)